domusjs/domusjs/README.md

 > A minimal, scalable framework for building real-world backend systems with TypeScript, CQRS, and Clean Architecture.

-DomusJS is a modular foundation for backend applications, designed with architecture in mind.
-It provides clean, decoupled patterns such as Command/Query buses, Domain Events, and Dependency Injection, while offering ready-to-use modules for authentication, file storage, job queues, and scheduled tasks.
+DomusJS is a modular framework for backend applications, designed with architecture in mind.
+It provides clean, decoupled patterns such as Command/Query buses, Domain Events, and Dependency Injection, while offering ready-to-use modules for authentication, job queues, observability and scheduled tasks.

 ---